hablapps/blog/_posts/2024-03-18-Contributing-to-PyKX.md

 Well, all of them contain code for the pandas API, of course, but where we place it is up to the "family" of functions it belongs to.
 Is it related to indexing?
 Then write your function inside `pandas_indexing.py`.
 Is it a special type of join?
 Then `pandas_merge.py` is most likely where you want to write it.

 In our case, since `count` is a general function, we can place it under `pandas_meta.py`, which contains a plethora of general purpose functions.
-Inside that file, try to write your implementation around similar functions so you can them as reference.
+Inside that file, try to write your implementation around similar functions so you can use them as reference.

  ## Getting familiar with the syntax